mwaskom/lyman/doc/workflow.rst

 that, at a minimum, contains the run number, onset time, and condition name for each event in your design.
 This information can be augmented with details about the length of presentation and one or more parametric values associated with each event.
+See the :ref:`design docs <design>` for more information.

 Process the Data
 ----------------

-The command-line interface to lyman is made up of three scripts:
+At this point, you're ready to process your data.
+This primarily happens through a command-line interface, which is made up of three scripts:
 ``run_fmri.py``, ``run_warp.py``, and  ``run_group.py``.
 The first performs all
 of the single-subject functional processing and analysis, the second estimates the volume-based anatomical normalization parameters, and the third performs